ICESAT-2HackWeek/GroundingLine-Greenland/README.md

 We will test at least the following two different methods.

 1. Calculate the floatation height using Archimedes' principle and determine whether the ice is grounded by comparing it with the surface elevation from ICESat-2.
-2. Use the surface elevation profile to find the "inflexion point" ("I" in the diagram below), e.g. [Fricker and Padman et al. (2006)](https://doi.org/10.1029/2006GL026907) and [Brunt et al. (2010)](https://doi.org/10.3189/172756410791392790).
-This method won't need the bed topography, which has it's own uncertainty.
+2. Use the surface elevation profile to find the "inflexion point" ("I" in the figure below), e.g. [Fricker and Padman et al. (2006)](https://doi.org/10.1029/2006GL026907) and [Brunt et al. (2010)](https://doi.org/10.3189/172756410791392790).
+This method does not require bed topography which has its own uncertainty.
 <img width="1205" alt="image" src="https://github.com/hui-97/Test-project/blob/main/assets/Screenshot%202024-08-12%20at%206.51.37%E2%80%AFPM.png">

-Note that tidal movement or sea level variation can introduce challenges to the above mentioned methods.
-And none of them is a direct measurement of grounding line, but more of a proxy to the grounding line.
-Here is a flowchart for the proposed methods:
+Note that tidal movement or sea level changes can add challenges to the above methods.
+And none of them is a direct measurement of the grounding line, but rather a proxy for the grounding line.
+Here is a flowchart of the proposed methods:

 ```mermaid
 graph LR;